 It is also imperative to hold orientations for all involved that discuss a wide range of issues, including, but not limited to, diversity, sensitivity training, human resources, and career center.
 Many interns, especially those in college, are not entirely sure of their career trajectory.
 Providing an inclusive and diverse program where they can grow and develop as professionals and individuals will be very meaningful for them in making their longer-term career decisions.
 Holding social and professional development events (during business hours and after work) can encourage positive camaraderie and team spirit.

 Dig deeper on this topic by reading Internships 101 for Employers

 What If We're Not Ready for a Summer Internship Program?

-If after reading this guide you realize you're starting to plan for your program too late in the game, or if you need additional support, but not within the traditional internship scope, consider Micro-Internships.
+After reading this guide, if you realize you're starting to plan for your program too late in the game, or if you need additional support but not within the traditional internship scope, consider Micro-Internships.
 Micro-internships are a valuable resource whereby both students and prospective employers benefit on a short-term basis.
-A Micro-Internship can be a project for a short period of time that can extend into something longer, or even permanent, based on the outcome of the project.
+A Micro-Internship can be a project for a short period of time that can extend into something longer, or even permanent, based on the project's outcome.
 It is also a surefire way for employers to “sample” work before making a commitment.